|Launch date||3 December 2018|

 - Organisations need to recognize the potential of Satellite IoT to maintain a competitive advantage in almost every industry.
 If they don’t, they’ll be challenged to deliver IoT solutions efficiently and seamlessly across a global footprint with little lead time.
 Organisations need to be able to apply successful IoT solutions anywhere they want and deliver digital transformation rapidly.

 - Astrocast is on a mission to ensure that the potential of IoT is evenly distributed.
-Industry 4.0 should be accessible, no matter where you operate.
-We have moved into its full production phase, and we’ve launched new products with pricing that will accelerate innovation in IoT.
+Industry 4.0 should be accessible from any place in the world.

 Innovation in Integration

-- We’ve launched the Astronode S+ to reduce overall time to market and increase cost-efficiency, which combines our core module Astronode S, the Astronode Patch Antenna and a rapid installation and cabling.
+- Astrocast has launched the Astronode S+ to reduce overall time to market and increase cost-efficiency, which combines the core module Astronode S, the Astronode Patch Antenna and a rapid installation and cabling.

 - Astronode S+ offers a plug-and-play solution that enables customers to move faster to connect and grow their IoT assets.
-We recognized that some of our customers need a plug-and-play solution which includes:
+This includes:

 a) Core Astronode S modules